Azure/azure-sdk/docs/java/introduction.md

 #### Service Methods

-Service methods are the methods on the client that invoke operations on the service.
+Service methods are methods that invoke operations on a service.
+They are commonly found on classes suffixed with `Client`, but can also be found on other resource classes that are vended by a client.

 {% include requirement/MUSTNOT id="java-async-suffix" %} use the suffix `Async` in methods that do operations asynchronously.
 Let the fact the user has an instance of an 'async client' provide this context.